MGT433: Securing The Human: How to Build, Maintain and Measure a High-Impact Awareness Program

 CPE/CMU Credits: 6

-- How to effectively present and communicate to people in person.
+- How to effectively present and communicate in person.

-- How to effectively communicate using Computer-Based Training (CBT) or eLearning, including use of an LMS
+- How to effectively communicate using Computer-Based Training (CBT) or eLearning, including use of a Learning Management System (LMS).

-- Designing and using metrics to measure the impact of your awareness program, to include how to effectively run phishing assessments
+- Designing, deploying and using metrics to measure the impact of your awareness program, including how to effectively run phishing assessments.

-- Walk through the final planning and execution steps, to include putting together an execution checklist and final plan
+- Walking through the final planning and execution steps, to include documenting a comprehensive project plan.

 Who Should Attend